CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ### Payroll Feature

 The payroll feature streamlines salary calculation, employee data management, and timesheet integration.
 It provides a user-friendly graphical interface for efficient interaction and computation of salaries for both employees and managers.
+As well, the feature allows managers to save employees' salary calculations to their corresponding timesheets.

 #### Key Functionalities